 When googling vegan places to eat, not a lot of options come up.
 Unless you want grilled meats and chips, it will be difficult to spot anything vegan walking down Pirin street.

 When looking online for somewhere to eat, 4Directions is one of the first to appear.
-They aren’t specifically a vegan restaurant, but do have an entire vegan menu with the option of having western foods or traditional Bulgarian cuisine.
+They aren’t specifically a vegan restaurant but do have an entirely vegan menu with the option of having western foods or traditional Bulgarian cuisine.

 I didn’t want to travel to Bulgaria and not try their traditional dish, so I was eager to try the vegetable bochurmoz!

 It came out on a hot plate on fire, a potato dish in a tomato sauce, with onions and courgettes topped with tomato slices and vegan cheese.

 Really simple, delicious and hearty!